Chocolate Cereal

 Chocolate Cereal Bars

 These no-bake bars are perfect as an afternoon snack or a lunchbox treat.
+They’re quick to prepare, kid-friendly, and pack the perfect combination of crunch and sweetness.

 Ingredients: